Do you enjoy helping people to become better individuals? If yes, working as a Correctional Officer could be ideal for you.

 There are no formal education and training requirements to work as a prison officer.
 You can apply directly to the justice department in your state/territory and get training.

-However, to work in state prisons or private industries, you may need an undergraduate degree in justice studies, social work, criminology, or a related field.
+However, you may need an undergraduate degree in justice studies, social work, criminology, or a related field to work in state prisons or private industries.

-This guide will help you discover who correctional officers are, what they do, the requisite skills, their average salary, and how to plan your career path in this profession.
+This guide will help you discover who correctional officers or prison guards are, including what they do, their salary, the requisite skills, qualifications, courses, and how to plan your career path in this profession.

 1. What Is A Correctional Officer?